-There are some other reviews being conducted across the joint space to consider the operating models and skillsets required.
-These reviews are taking place in the following areas.
+Other reviews being conducted across the joint space to consider the operating models and skillsets required are progressing in the following areas.

 - 5.5.1 Investigation Reviews - Investigations reviews are taking place locally in both Suffolk and Norfolk with overall oversight being fed into a joint Board chaired at ACC level.
-Work continues to recruit and develop the role of Digital Support Officers within the Constabulary. - 5.5.2 OPTIK - A platform delivering a mobile solution for police officers to update computer records without the need to return to base has been rolled out to more users following a pilot and evaluation at the end of 2020, and continues to be enhanced with additional modules.
+Work continues to recruit and develop the role of Digital Support Officers within the Constabulary. - 5.5.2 OPTIK - A platform delivering a mobile solution for police officers to update computer records without the need to return to base has been rolled out to more users following a pilot and evaluation at the end of 2020 and continues to be enhanced with additional modules.
 The intention is for benefits realised through the reduction in travel time as well as giving Officers access to real time information in their current location in a faster, secure manner, realising efficiency savings and improvement in service to the public. - 5.5.3 A review of Data Quality across both organisations is being progressed and a dedicated programme will be established to improve and provide confidence and assurance that information is created, handled and managed appropriately.
-Organisational wide options for provision of improved data quality standards maximising processes, systems and technology will be scoped, designed and delivered to maximise compliance with four core data quality principles: Accuracy, Appropriateness, Relevance and Timeliness.
+Organisational wide options for provision of improved data quality standards maximising processes, systems and technology will be scoped, designed and delivered to maximise compliance with four core data quality principles: Accuracy, Appropriateness, Relevance and Timeliness. - 5.5.4 A review of the ICT Target Operating Model has commenced with a dedicated project management resource assigned to ensure the organisations are prepared for the digital future as the rise in Cloud Computing has drastically transformed the landscape.
+The intention is to maximise the delivery of services and have the right resources to continue to deliver the wide portfolio of transformative change to enable greater agility and flexibility to the business as a whole.